 Painless Periodontal Therapy

-This laser gum surgery removes diseased tissue while leaving the healthy tissue intact and bacteria-free!
+This laser gum treatment removes diseased tissue while leaving the healthy tissue intact and bacteria-free!
 Compared to standard gum tissue surgeries, laser gum surgery is:

 - Quieter